Data Protection Policy

 Personal data must be secured by appropriate technical and organisational measures against unauthorised or unlawful processing, and against accidental loss, destruction or damage.

-data from the point of collection to the point of destruction and maintain data security by
+Tompay Personnel must follow all procedures in place to maintain the security of personal data from the point of collection to the point of destruction and maintain data security by protecting the confidentiality, integrity and availability of personal data, defined as follows:

--Confidentiality means that only people who have a need to know and are authorized to use the Personal Data can access it.
+- Confidentiality means that only people who have a need to know and are authorized to use the Personal Data can access it.

--Integrity means that Personal Data is accurate and suitable for the purpose for which it is processed.
+- Integrity means that Personal Data is accurate and suitable for the purpose for which it is processed.

 Availability means that authorised users are able to access the Personal Data when they need it for authorised purposes or in order to assist data subjects with their rights.